Science, Art, Litt, Science based Art & Science Communication

 You can read another story on how we proved the Vastu pundits wrong by clicking on reference 2 link.

 I know a half-truth is more misleading than a full lie.
-Some scenario can be presented in studies with cherry picked data.
+Some scenarios can be presented in studies with cherry picked data.
 Journalists and science writers often select the result that proves their hypothesis and do not present or discuss data that indicates different trends or conclusions.
 Some authors only choose references which support the desired conclusion while ignoring references pointing towards alternative solutions.
 I don't want to do that here.

 Well the Vastu pundits can argue that several people have benefited from Vastu based renovations and can give examples like I did.
 But I think the truth can be found when we deal with the problem rationally.
 The effect here is like a chance.
 You do one thing.
 And the results you see can be either positive or negative (effect) irrespective of the cause!
 I can show 10 negative consequences and the vastu pundits can show 10 positive outcomes.
 Some might not see any changes at all!
 Therefore, the effect here is an independent outcome and will happen whether you follow vastu or not.
 So Vastu has no effect whatsoever on peoples' lives and therefore is a belief or a superstition!
 Vastu can have a placebo effect too.
 When people think because they have done Vastu related renovations to their dwellings and they can only benefit them, they go about doing things confidently and succeed in the work they do.
 Vastu pundits say this is a positive result.
 Well, without these placebo effects of vastu superstition, if we can strengthen the minds of people to have positive effects during the full lengths of their lives won't that be wonderful?
-Need we still allow the pundits exploit people in the name of Vastu?
+Need we still allow the pundits to exploit people in the name of Vastu?

-Science can have tremendous impact on the lives of living beings.
+Science can have a tremendous impact on the lives of living beings.
 If science information is given wrongly or misleadingly, it can cause more harm than good.
-Therefore, it is very important that one gets one's fact right with regard to science reporting.
+Therefore, it is very important that one gets one's facts right with regard to science reporting.
 Journalists should take extra time to verify facts.
 They should not treat science news like they treat other issues.

 "Helicopter Journalism" is the word some people are using about the journalists' coverage of science these days because - Journalists don’t have the time and knowledge to get closer and land on clearly defined arenas and understand the scientific facts they are suppose to report on.
 They just land somewhere - a place suitable for them or fly over the ground they have to cover on the big story from a distance/sky and dash off to report immediately.